AramManukyan/modularus/README.md

 ## Introduction

-Modularus is a set of tools and predefined file structure which allows you to create well-organized, easy scalable and maintainable front-end.
+Modularus is a set of tools and predefined file structure which allows you to create well-organized, easy scalable and maintainable front-end applications or wireframes.

-Usually during front-end development we face with problems such

-* how to organize the application files?
-* how to breakdown large UI into small pieces, and assemble them?
-* how to reuse common parts (header/footer/sidebar etc..) in different layouts?
-* how to make changes in ready front-end with minimal pain?
-* what if the number of layouts is or will be awesomely large in future?

-And finally

-* how to make front-end development process enjoyable instead of painful?

-During couple of years of development of front-end I came to prediction that correct defined structure and style are the only way to make really great and large-scale front-end applications.
-But any time on new project I had to do lot of bootstrap work until all the development environment was configured correctly and had satisfactory architecture.
-Usually I create applications with AngularJS and my code structure looked like [angular-boilerplate](https://github.com/ngbp/ngbp)'s simplified version.
-But what if we want use different framework or tools?
-Or maybe we don't need a full-fledged front end application with lot of JavaScript but just a PSD->HTML conversation and creation of wireframes for large amount of different layouts?

-That's why I've decided to create a boilerplate which will be flexible as much as possible and will allow us to use the tools/libraries/frameworks/css-preprocessors/template-engines we want and will provide good practices of scalable and modular application.
+## Supported configurations

+Modularus supports some common configurations out of the box.

+* Frameworks: `AngularJS`, `BackboneJS`, `EmberJS`
+* Scripts: `JavaScript`, `CoffeeScript`
+* Markup:  `HTML`, `EJS`, `Jade`
+* Stylesheets: `CSS`, `LESS`, `SASS`, `Stylus`

+But it doesn't limit or force to use any of those.
+If you want to use configurations which are different from listed ones, you should just little bit tweak the modularus for your own needs.

 ## Directory structure